PalakPriya0301/Dual-Model-Machine-Learning-Architecture/README.md

-# 📊 Enterprise AI-Driven CRM Platform: Dual-Model Machine Learning Architecture
+# 📊 Dual-Model Machine Learning Architecture for Customer Segmentation and Churn Prediction

 An end-to-end Data Science and Predictive Analytics solution built as a graduation major project for the Bachelor of Computer Applications (BCA) program.
 This platform engineers raw transaction logs into actionable customer profiles and deploys a predictive engine to forecast and mitigate customer churn in real time.